likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario1/01-DC2_ceph_cluster_installation.md

 ## Run ceph-ansible installer!!

+With all the variables ready we can start the deployment of the Ceph cluster,

+>WARNING: before running the installation we recommend using screen or tmux to avoid installation problems in case there are network issues.

-With all the variables ready we can start the deployment of the Ceph cluster, on the root of the ceph-ansible dir /root/dc2/ceph-ansible we need to run the site-docker.yml playbook.
+On the root of the ceph-ansible dir /root/dc2/ceph-ansible we need to run the site-docker.yml playbook.
 ```
 [root@bastion ~]# cd ~/dc2/ceph-ansible
 [root@bastion ceph-ansible]# cp site-docker.yml.sample site-docker.yml